 Katrina Howard of ASWS commented, “As a specialist in renovation, we are well known to the leading architectural practices, and can advise on suitable solutions.

 Here we worked across the ground, mezzanine and first floor, not just repairing and replacing steel and timber frames, but also sourcing all of the required replica brass ironmongery which we then re-patinated so that the colour matched throughout the building.”

 The Project Architect for Barr Gazetas, Giudi Veneri, confirmed: “For the Quadrant Arcade, it was a matter of achieving the best glazing specification possible, for a retail property, with ASWS doing work on the first floor and top floor where there are small pane windows as well as the mezzanine level.
 A lot of work has gone into the historic part.
 There was also the need to make the building secure, with laminated glazing, while low iron glass was also specified for the frontage to achieve good clarity.
 It has been a very successful project.”

 The judges for the New London Awards 2019 described the restoration as having “transformed a somewhat unloved part of Regent Street and created a new link through at the same time – providing long term investment in the city.”

-ASWS were very proud to be involved in such a prestigious heritage project on Regents Street, once again working closely with Barr Gazetas and Forcia.
+ASWS was very proud to be involved in such a prestigious heritage project on Regent Street, once again working closely with Barr Gazetas and Forcia.